Teenage pregnancy: your feelings as a parent

 On the other hand, you might think it’s wonderful and feel excited about becoming a grandparent.

-Mixed feelings are normal.
-Your feelings might change over time, especially as the time of birth comes closer – or they might not.
+You might also have mixed feelings .
+And your feelings might change over time, especially as the time of birth comes closer.

-Your feelings are important, but during a teenage pregnancy, you might sometimes need to focus more on supporting your teenage daughter or son.
+Your feelings are important, but during a teenage pregnancy, you might sometimes need to focus more on supporting your child.